FieldCommGroup/hipserver/README.md

 It does not check for malformed Token-Passing PDU’s.

-It supports UDP/IP, but does not yet support TCP/IP.
+It supports UDP, but does not yet support TCP.

 The Pi computer is configured for DHCP.
 You will want to configure it for a static address for any production use.

 It must be launched from a command line.
 For production usage, it should be installed as a Linux system service instead.

 It does not implement security.
-Security is not included in the HART-IP specification, but is currently being considered.
+Security is required by the HART-IP specification, but specific security is not defined.
 For now, security is the responsibility of the system integrator.

 ## User Guide